Planck1858/chatix/README.md

 # chatix
-Online chat / video streaming service like Twitch, but with some additional features.
+Online app with chat rooms and video streams.

 User can create profile, create chat room, and video stream to his own room.